-By the 1933-1934 winter season, 30 Gloucester was the home of Mrs. Annette Stuart (Shaw) Hill, widow of Ernest Lawrence Hill, a cotton mill executive.
-She had lived at 208 Commonwealth in 1932.
-She is shown as the owner of 30 Gloucester on the 1938 Bromley map.
-She continued to live there until about 1945.
+On March 11, 1932, it was purchased from George Maloof by Annette Stuart (Shaw) Hill, the widow of Ernest Lawrence Hill, a cotton mill executive.
+She previously had lived at 208 Commonwealth.
+She continued to live at 30 Gloucester until about 1945.

 The house was shown as vacant in the 1946 City Directory.

-In July of 1974, the P. &.
-L. Realty Trust applied for (and subsequently received) permission to combine 30 and 32 Gloucester into one property, construct a one-story rear addition 22.3 feet by 22 feet in size, and change the occupancy to be one restaurant and five apartments (with “the present street numbering to be retained”).
-He subsequently extended his restaurant into the basement of 32 Gloucester.
+In July of 1974, the P & L Realty Trust applied for (and subsequently received) permission to combine 30 and 32 Gloucester into one property, construct a one-story rear addition 22.3 feet by 22 feet in size, and change the occupancy to be one restaurant and five apartments (with “the present street numbering to be retained”).
+Leo Romero subsequently extended his restaurant into the basement of 32 Gloucester.

-In May of 1981, Karic Corporation purchased 30 Gloucester from Jose Romero.
-In September of 1981, Karic Corporation converted the house into four office and commercial business condominium units, the 30 Gloucester Street Condominium.
+On September 16, 1981, Karic Corporation converted the house into four “office and commercial business” condominium units, the 30 Gloucester Street Condominium.

 In September of 1981, D. M. Doll, trustee of Tree Trust, filed for (and subsequently received) permission to convert the property into two restaurants and a single-family dwelling.
 Casa Romero continued to be located on the basement level and a new restaurant, L’Espalier, occupied two of the three condominiums on the upper floors.
 L’Espalier remained there until 2010, when it moved to the Mandarin Hotel on Boylston Street.